nickpowersys/CaaR/README.rst

 CaaR - Cooling as a Resource
 ============================

-The primary objective of this project is to convert recorded observations about thermostat ON/OFF cycles in cooling or heating modes into indexed time series (in pandas and NumPy).
+The objective of this project is to convert recorded observations about thermostat ON/OFF cycles in cooling or heating modes into indexed time series in pandas and NumPy.

 The primary data is expected to be from these main sources (but is not limited to them):